Las Vegas Raiders vs. Philadelphia Eagles NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Las Vegas has combined with its opponents to score more than 49 points in three of six games this season.
+- Las Vegas and its opponents have combined to put up more than 49 points in three of six games this season.

-- Philadelphia and its opponents have combined to score more than 49 points in three of six games this season.
+- So far this season, 50% of Philadelphia's games (3/6) have had more combined points than Sunday's over/under of 49.

-- Sunday's total is 1.7 points higher than the combined 47.3 PPG average of the two teams.
+- The two teams combine to average 47.3 points per game, 1.7 less than the total in this contest.

-- The 49.3 points per game these two squads have allowed to opponents this season are 0.3 more than the 49 total in this contest.
+- The 49.3 points per game these two squads have allowed to opponents this season are 0.3 more than the 49 over/under in this contest.

-- The average total in Raiders games this season is 47.5, 1.5 points fewer than Sunday's total of 49.
+- The Raiders and their opponents score an average of 47.5 points per game, 1.5 fewer than Sunday's total.

-- In 2020, games involving the Eagles have averaged a total of 50.2 points, 1.2 more than the set over/under in this contest.
+- The 49-point total for this game is 1.2 points below the 50.2 points per game average total in Eagles games this season.

 Raiders stats and trends

-- The Raiders have been favored by 3 points or more two times this season and have not covered the spread in any of them.
+- The Raiders have yet to cover the spread this season when favored by 3 points or more.

-- Las Vegas' games this year have gone over the total in three out of six opportunities (50%).
+- Las Vegas has eclipsed the over/under in 50% of its opportunities this year (three times in six games with a set point total).

-- Las Vegas is 3-1 against the spread and 4-0 overall this season when the team scores more than 25.3 points.
+- Las Vegas is 3-1 against the spread and 4-0 overall this season when the team puts up more than 25.3 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Las Vegas' matchup with the Eagles.